Everything You Need to Know about TOEFL

 Introduction to TOEFL

-Are you looking for information about TOEFL?
+Are you looking for information about the TOEFL?
 If you are, then you need to be aware that this is an English test that will assess the ability of an individual in Academic English.
 There will be four sections in the examination that the candidate will have to work on.
 The ETS has not just designed the test but they are also administering it.
-The highest score that a person can get in TOEFL is 120 and generally, 90 is considered to be a good score.
+The highest score that a person can get in this test is 120 and generally, 90 is considered to be a good score.
 Colleges and universities located in English-speaking nations refer to the result of this test at the time of screening candidates from non-English speaking nations.
-There are two kinds of TOEFL test.
-One is the internet-based test and the other is the paper-based rest.
+There are two kinds of this test.
+One is the Internet-based Test and the other is the Paper-based Test.
 You can choose one that you would prefer, depending on the location you are in.

 Sections in TOEFL